Do Go On - 319 - Vincent Gigante, The Oddfather

 That's pretty interesting.

-I've gone full-time.
+I've got full-time.

-I've got, like, three guns.
+I've got like three guns.

-What if the guns know about each other?
+know about each other.

 They're also named Olympia.

-I named my daughter's Olympia
+I named my daughter's Olympia and my son's Olympio.

 Okay?
-It's easier

 It's easier that way.

-Luciano's luck ran out
+Well, sadly, in 1936, lucky Luciano's luck ran out

 when he was convicted of running a prostitution ring